UnwanaUmoren/ecommerce-product-service/README.md

 # E-commerce Product Service

-A containerized Flask microservice for product recommendations with CI/CD pipeline and Kubernetes deployment.
+A containerized Flask microservice for product recommendations with CI/CD pipeline, image building and Kubernetes deployment.

 ## Features
 - Flask API with `/` and `/products` endpoints